Quantifying community evolution in temporal networks: Related work

 The focus of this paper is on how communities change rather than specifically on how to partition a network into communities.
 Here we begin with a basic assumption, commonly made, that a community detection algorithm partitions all nodes in a network into a set of non-overlapping communities.
 Community detection is far from a solved problem.
 The problem can be divided into inferential methods and descriptive methods~\cite{peixoto2023descriptive}.
 Inferential methods attempt to fit parameters in some predetermined model that generates communities.
 Descriptive methods attempt to partition the network to maximise some measure of how good that partition is at creating communities.
-Modularity is commonly used for the latter as it attempts to measure the proportion of links that start and end in the same community rather than that which would be expected by a null model.
+Modularity~\cite{newman2006modularity} is commonly used for the latter as it attempts to measure the proportion of links that start and end in the same community rather than that which would be expected by a null model.
+However, modularity suffers from a resolution limit~\cite{fortunato2007resolution}, causing small but meaningful communities to be merged in large networks.
+To mitigate this problem, previous research introduced modularity density to better capture within-community link compactness, and adopted z-score to evaluates the statistical significance of modularity scores against a configuration-model ensemble~\cite{chen2014community, atsushi2016zscore}.
 In this paper, the measures we use do not rely on whether descriptive or inferential techniques are available.
-We use the Louvain algorithm to detect communities for our investigation into real-world data because it is well-known, relatively quick to run and simple to understand.
-However, the core contribution of the UNMI and INMI and their use to measure how fast communities change in time would not change if a different community detection method were used~\cite{raghavan2007near,rosvall2008maps}.
+We use the Louvain algorithm to detect communities for our investigation into real-world data because it is well-known, relatively quick to run, and simple to understand.
+However, the core contribution of the UAMI and IAMI and their use to measure how fast communities change in time would not change if a different community detection method were used~\cite{raghavan2007near,rosvall2008maps}.
 For the work on artificial networks, we simply assume that the communities exist (community membership is generated directly from the model) and that some algorithm could in principle detect them.